 Admins for a Trello Enterprise account will be set via the customer’s account manager.
 Admin, regular, and observer roles can be assigned within Trello.

 It is not possible to limit the geolocations allowed to access data within Trello.
 Data can be accessed by users who have access to such data within the app from any geolocation.
 All third-party developer access to user data stored in Trello is via the API which includes strict authorization checks.
 All Authorized Personnel go through strict security group/firewall rules which limits access to authorized instance roles on authorized ports required for them to fulfill their role.

 Power-Ups cannot be restricted within a team.
-Power-Ups which connect Trello to other services (such as Evernote or Dropbox) may require authentication with an existing account in that service before the Power-Up is active.
+Power-Ups which connect Trello to other services (such as Evernote) may require authentication with an existing account in that service before the Power-Up is active.
 If working within a corporate environment, the domain used to authenticate that account can be blocked in your environment's firewall.